mirusol/CheckInn_wp/README.md

 ---

-## User Stories Format
-The user stories have been written following the **"As a [role], I want [feature] so that [benefit]"** format.
-Each feature includes its acceptance criteria, which outlines the expected functionality and results.

----

 ## Next Steps
 - Setup and implement backend using **Spring Boot**.
 - Develop frontend interface using **Bootstrap or Flexbox**.